-The d-handle drill is also known as the rotary hammer drill with a unique shaped handle.
+The d-handle drill is also known as the rotary hammer drill with a uniquely shaped handle.

-It is known as a heavy duty while still letting you increase control while decreasing fatigue.
+It is known as heavy-duty while still letting you increase control while decreasing fatigue.

-With the reviews on Milwaukee VS. Ryobi cordless drill driver above, I hope that you have already decided as to which brand to get for your home repair and improvement tasks.
+With the reviews on Milwaukee VS. Ryobi cordless drill drivers above, I hope that you have already decided which brand to get for your home repair and improvement tasks.

-Also, the list above on the types of cordless drills will help you decide as to what kind of drills to choose from.
+Also, the list above on the types of cordless drills will help you decide what kind of drills to choose from.

-Start choosing which amongst the two brands is suitable for you and your needs by checking both bands of cordless drills above.
+Start choosing which ofd the two brands is suitable for you and your needs by checking both bands of cordless drills above.

 In this way, you will be assured that your purchase will be a good investment.